piotrb/tronxy_x5sa_voron/README.md

 * M5x10 BHCS x 4 (or a couple of washers and a M5x12 .. its for the legs .. probably doesn't need to be that perfect)
 * M3x8 SHCS x 4

+### New Z Frame

+The Plan is to re-use the original Aluminum square 10mm rods .. but to chop 20mm from each end ..
+This will cut it just in the middle of the mounting screws, hopefully still giving a stable enough mount

+Then the idea is to replacate some hybrid of the 1.8 bed mount ..

+One trick here is that the linear rods will have to be moved inward just a little bit (10mm) .. because the linear bearings that come with the TronXY have a wide base (30mm) .. so it has to partially move in

 # Notes:

 ## Notes of Skirt